Your todo list:

 Cracked Wheat is the first mixed route bolted on Armora Gedel and called thus due to the farmer's wheat stalks that were growing at the base of the and lightly stomped over on the route's first ascent (by toprope).

-This route, from a climbing perspective, may be considered the most complete route at Armora Gedel due to its many styles of technique over high quality rock.
+This route, from a climbing perspective, may be considered the most complete route at Armora Gedel due to its many styles of climbing over high quality rock.
+Here you will try all types of moves, power, balance and stretch.

 P1: This pitch is harder than the next pitch and requires pulling on slopers, small edges and careful balance.
 The first pitch is a sustained 5.10 and 5.10+ climbing with several cruxes throughout.
 There are two places for gear between bolts 1 & 2 & 3.
 After climbing the main face, after the 3rd bolt, traverse right on the pillar face and go straight up from there.